 The University regards academic dishonesty as a serious offence.
-Allegations of academic dishonesty will be fairly assessed and appropriate action will then be taken.
+Allegations of academic dishonesty will be fairly assessed and appropriate action taken.
 An allegation that has been dismissed as a disciplinary offence may still incur an academic penalty for poor scholarship.

-The University is aware that there are a variety of temptations for students to engage in academically doubtful or dishonest activities during formal examinations, or in relation to assignments, practical work, dissertations or thesis preparation.
-In setting assessed assignments of whatever form, all teaching staff actively consider how to minimise the opportunities for students to cheat.
+The University is aware that there are a variety of temptations for students to engage in academically doubtful or dishonest activities.
 Promoting a general climate of academic integrity within the student body is important.